-Matt Joyce homered and had three RBIs, Ryan Roberts also connected and the Rays beat the Toronto Blue Jays 5-4 on Saturday.
+Matt Joyce homered and had three RBIs, Ryan Roberts also connected and the Tampa Bay Rays beat the Toronto Blue Jays 5-4 on Saturday.

 For the second straight day, the game ended with the potential tying run thrown out at home plate.
-With two outs in the ninth inning, Colby Rasmus singled to center off Fernando Rodney.
-Molina hauled in a high throw from B.J.
-Upton and blocked Vizquel's path to the plate, wrapping him up and tagging him out to end it.
+This time, Colby Rasmus singled to center off Fernando Rodney, but catcher Jose Molina hauled in a high throw from B.J.
+Upton and blocked Omar Vizquel's path to the plate, tagging him out to end it.

-Tampa Bay starter Jeff Niemann left in the fourth inning with tightness in his right arm, bringing an early end to his comeback from a broken right leg.
-Niemann said his arm stiffened up between the third and fourth.
+Rays starter Jeff Niemann left in the fourth inning with tightness in his right arm, bringing an early end to his comeback from a broken right leg.

 Niemann had not pitched since May 14 when he left a start at Toronto after being struck by Adam Lind's line drive.

-J.P Howell got one out, Wade Davis (2-0) went 2 1-3, Jake McGee pitched the seventh, Joel Peralta got one out in the eight and Rodney got five outs, lowering his ERA to 0.73.
+J.P Howell got one out, Wade Davis (2-0) went 2 1-3, Jake McGee pitched the seventh, Joel Peralta got one out in the eight and Rodney got five outs for his 40th save in 42 chances.

 Joyce drove in the deciding run by hitting his 15th homer, a second deck shot to right in the eighth off Brad Lincoln.